Meat and cancer risk

-Experts from the International Association for Research on Cancer Reviewed the evidence and concluded that there was “limited” evidence to suggest that excess red meat consumption caused bowel cancer.
+Experts from the International Association for Research on Cancer Reviewed the evidence and concluded that there is “strong” evidence to suggest that excess red meat consumption increases the risk of bowel cancer.
 For this reason they concluded it was a “probable carcinogen”, but couldn’t conclude exactly how much it increased your cancer risk by – or say how much needed to be consumed to increase the risk.
 However, there did appear to be an association with increased cancer risk when more than 100g a day was consumed.

 Evidence suggests that there is a link between excess consumption of processed meats, and cancer risk.
-The International Agency for Research on Cancer has found that consuming excess processed meats is a cause of bowel cancer.
+The International Agency for Research on Cancer has found that consuming excess processed meats increases the risk of bowel cancer.

 Experts concluded that over the long term, consuming a 50g portion of processed meat consumed daily (that’s two slices of bacon) increased the risk of bowel cancer by 18%.
 The average Australian risk for developing bowel cancer by the age of 85 is 8.2%.